Student Support Services

 The referral process is not parent driven but parent feedback is welcome during the early fall and winter conferences.
-The homeroom teacher will refer your child to the Director of the CLA if your child has demonstrated an intellectual curiosity, ability and desire to apply themselves beyond the current curriculum and program.
-Please contact your child’s homeroom teacher if you have any questions about the referral process.
+The homeroom teacher or advisor will refer your child to the Director of the CLA if your child has demonstrated an intellectual curiosity, ability and desire to apply themselves beyond the current curriculum and program.
+Please contact your child’s homeroom teacher or advisor if you have any questions about the referral process.

-• If additional information or student support is recommended by the Learning Support Services Coordinator, parents will be contacted by the Learning Support Services Coordinator or a member of the student’s support services team to discuss an action plan which may include a recommendation to pursue psychoeducational testing
+- If additional information or student support is recommended by the CLA, parents will be contacted by the Director of the CLA or a member of the student’s support services team to discuss an action plan which may include a recommendation to pursue psychoeducational testing

-• If a professional testing report has been received by the school, the Learning Services Coordinator will develop an Individual Learning Plan (ILP) aligned with the recommendations made by the outside professional, observations and parent feedback.
+- If a professional testing report has been received by the school, the Director of the CLA will develop an Individual Learning Plan (ILP) aligned with the recommendations made by an outside professional, observations and parent feedback.
 The ILP will include accommodations and strategies recommended for inside and outside the classroom.
 The ILP will be shared with the student’s support team and parents.

 Your initial contact should be with your child’s homeroom teacher or advisor.
 If further action is needed, your child’s homeroom teacher or advisor may refer you to the Director of the CLA.